 Place of worship.
 The count column shows how many buildings belong to each class.

 The rest of the window allows you to change the important parameters for each row.
-To say you want to change a parameter, you must tick the checkbox next to it.
-Then you can type a value in the corresponding box.
+To change peak or average demand, you must tick the checkbox next to it and then type in a number.
 This value will be applied to every building in that row.

 If we made the following changes in the example and pressed OK, the effect would be:

-- To set the demand for the 41 unclassified buildings to 20 MWh/yr
+- Set the demand for 26 apartments to 100 MWh/yr

 You can edit the cost parameters for paths in a similar way: select some paths, and right click on them or press e to open the editor window: